Skip to main content

 Biographical note

-John Donnelly was born in Ireland in 1829 and founded the outdoor advertising company John Donnelly & Sons in Boston in 1850.
+John Donnelly was born in Ireland in 1829 and founded the outdoor advertising company John Donnelly & Sons in Boston, Massachusetts in 1850.
 When he died on January 18, 1878, he left his widow Mary Ann with eight children and a business to run.
 She managed the firm until 1882, when son Edward Calvin Donnelly turned 21 and assumed responsibility.
 His brothers Charles, Frederick, and Bernard also joined the company in various capacities.
 Edward married Mary J. Mahoney and the couple had four children: Mary Aline (born 1906); Edward C. Donnelly Jr. (born 1907); and John and Catherine (twins, born 1910).
 Edward C. Donnelly Sr. was active in many civic and charitable organizations, including the Boston Chamber of Commerce, the Clover Club, and the Catholic Union.
 He was also a director of the Outdoor Advertising Association of America, a meeting of which he was attending when he died on January 18, 1927.
 Mary J. Donnelly became the temporary manager of John Donnelly & Sons and continued to serve as a trustee until 1950.
 She was active in many Catholic organizations, acting as founder and president of the St. Philomena Guild and president of the League of Catholic Women.
-In 1948 she was designated a Dame of the Equestrian Order of the Holy Sepulchre of Jerusalem by Pope Pius XII.
+In 1948, she was designated a Dame of the Equestrian Order of the Holy Sepulchre of Jerusalem by Pope Pius XII.

 After Edward C. Donnelly Sr.’s death, Edward C. Donnelly Jr. left Harvard University to direct John Donnelly & Sons.
 As a member of a prominent Irish Catholic Boston family, Edward C. Donnelly Jr. traveled in the same social circles as Governor James Michael Curley.
 In 1934, Curley named him Lieutenant Colonel on his personal military staff.
-Even closer ties developed between the families and on June 8, 1935, Edward C. Donnelly Jr. married the Governor’s daughter, Mary Curley, at the Cathedral of Holy Cross, where the ceremony was officiated by William Cardinal O’Connell.
+Even closer ties developed between the families and on June 8, 1935, Edward C. Donnelly Jr. married the Governor’s daughter, Mary Curley, at the Cathedral of Holy Cross, where the ceremony was officiated by Cardinal William O'Connell.
 The marriage proved unhappy and in 1943 the couple divorced.
 Edward C. Donnelly Jr. later remarried twice and had six sons.
 In addition to heading John Donnelly & Sons, which had grown into one of America’s largest outdoor advertising companies, he supported many charities, most notably March of Dimes, the Red Cross, Community Chest, and the National Conference of Christians and Jews.
 Under his leadership, John Donnelly & Sons provided free billboards and advertising to community service messages.
 He was also active in many professional organizations, serving as chairman of the board of the Outdoor Advertising Association of America, as president of the Advertising Club of Boston, and as director of the Advertising Council.
-He died on October 15, 1972, in Miami.
+He died on October 15, 1972, in Miami, Florida.

 Sources